ben173j/HW/hw3/README.md

 There is a mqtt_client.py file in https://github.com/ben173j/HW/tree/main/hw3 which is used as a client in this project.

-USER has to first run the main.cpp file and check in sudo screen/dev/ttyACM* that "Sucessfully Connected" is printed in screen.
+USER has to first run the main.cpp file and check in sudo screen /dev/ttyACM* that "Sucessfully Connected" is printed in screen.

 Then, user can run sudo python3 mqtt_client.py to allow python to connect to the server.